 What Is Tofu And Is It Healthy?

-Tofu is made by coagulating soy milk and pressing it into blocks.
-It is an excellent source of plant-based protein, iron, and calcium and has been used in traditional Chinese cuisine since ancient times.
 Tofu comes in different forms (extra firm, firm, soft, silken, and even smoked) and there are endless way to prepare it.
 It has a neutral flavour and is very spongey which makes it great for marinating and absorbing sauces.

 Being a complete protein (containing all essential amino acids), tofu is a great addition to a plant-based diet.
 But is it healthy?
 For years there has been a lot of controversy surrounding processed soybean products which have been linked with hormone disruption.
 I, for one, avoided soy products for years.
 However, many studies over the years have disputed and debunked these concerns.
 Most, in fact, claiming that consumed in moderation, soy could actually be beneficial to our bodies.

 I am also a huge fan of fermented soy such as tempeh which is easier to digest.
 That said, soybeans are notorious for being heavily sprayed with chemicals so I limit the amount of soy products I consume and I make sure to always buy organic, or non-GMO soybeans.
 This is the brand I always buy which you can find at any health food store or major supermarket.

 Does Tofu Need To Be Pressed?

-I used to always wrap my tofu in paper towels and place a heavy pan over it for at least 30 minutes to press out all the moisture.
-Now I no longer bother doing this.
-I like to squeeze the tofu block gently over the sink until no longer dripping.
+I simply squeeze the tofu block gently over the sink until no longer dripping.
 I then wrap it in paper towels, or a clean tea towel, squeeze out a little more moisture with my hands, and that’s it.
 Slice it, marinate it, and cook.
 Crispy every time.

 Baked Or Fried Tofu?

-For this tofu and bok choy stir-fry we are using organic tofu that is extra-firm and smooth and gets marinated with soy sauce before getting tossed with a little cornstarch.
+For this tofu and bok choy stir-fry, we are using organic tofu that is extra-firm and smooth.
+It is then marinated with a little soy sauce before getting tossed with cornstarch.
 Marinating the tofu for just a few minutes helps it get really flavourful and the cornstarch helps it get crispy.
-I prefer to bake tofu because frying it requires quite a bit of oil and it is simply too messy for me for a weeknight dinner.

 Baked tofu can be just as crispy and delicious, it just requires a little more time in the oven.
 I make good use of that time by prepping all the other ingredients so when the tofu comes out of the oven, the rest comes together super fast.